 Nurturing the relationship with the intern, supervising pastor and internship congregation is important to Wartburg Seminary.
 In addition to the occasional mailings that are sent from the Seminary during the internship year, a site visit may be made by someone from the Wartburg faculty or staff.
-The purpose of the visit is relational and caring, and an opportunity to express our profound gratitude to the congregation for their partnership in the Internship ministry.
-Conversations focus around reflections on the growth, learning, and formation of pastoral identity that are intrinsic to the internship year, and the pastoral formation of one participating in God's mission in the Church.
+The purpose of the visit is relational and caring.
+Conversations focus around reflections on the growth, learning, and formation of pastoral identity that are intrinsic to the internship year.